cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/events.md

    * Operation
    * Message

-You can also choose to add the field “Type”, which will present the log level in case of a log, and event type in case of an event.
+You can also choose to add the field "Type", which will present the log level in case of a log, and event type in case of an event.

 * `Color message based on type` - when marked as “on”, successful events will be coloured in blue, and failures in red.
 Default: On